-After the PCB was designed in Eagle, we needed to export this file as a Gerber file.
-This is the most widely used file format for PCB manufacturing, and is what our chosen manufacturer, JLCPCB, required for production.
+After the PCB is designed in Eagle, we will need to export this file as a Gerber file.
+This is the most widely used file format for PCB manufacturing, and is likely what the manufacturer we choose will need from us.

-After we received our PCB from the manufacturer, testing was conducted before we were able to integrate it with the rest of the system.
+After we receive our PCB from the manufacturer, testing will have to be done before we are able to implement the PCB with the rest of the system.